“Food may be essential as fuel for the body, but good food is fuel for the soul.”-Malcolm Forbes.

 So, if you are wondering where your next food haunts in the capital city should be, read on and add them to your future food crawl itineraries:

 1.)
 Greyhound Cafe (SM Aura)

 Located inside SM Aura’s Mall, a cafe popular in Thailand opened just earlier this year.
 Greyhound Cafe is one of Thailand’s most popular cutting-edge lifestyle brands and is now famously known for being a fresh, hop, and trendy cafe.
-While they serve traditional Thai food, they offer twists to it that elevates the dining experience at their cafe.
+While they serve traditional Thai food, they offer twists to it that elevate the dining experience at their cafe.
 Some of the notable food items from their menu are the Complicated Noodle, Fried Tons of Crab Meat with Rice, Salmon Sashimi in Spicy Sauce, and of course, they would not miss having the Thai classic, Pad Thai on their menu as well.

 2.)
 Manduca Taberna (Fort Bonifacio)

 The brainchild of friends Chef Amado and Ricardo Lopez, Manduca Taberna is a Spanish restaurant that aims to give Filipinos an authentic taste of Madrid.
 The restaurant’s overall ambiance is not only reminiscent of Spanish charm, but you also get to enjoy the laidback atmosphere paired with the comfort of Madrileno-style food.
 The restaurant also offers an array of affordable cocktails and an excellent selection of wine.

 One of Makati’s newest restaurants, Tatatito, is the newest addition to the McWilson Group’s Tokyo Bubble Tea.
 Like many Bubble Tea restaurants in Metro Manila, Tatatito is laidback and bright, which is not only limited to their interiors and decors but their menu of homecooked-style Filipino food as well.